 The RTQC flags can be added by the decoder just after the decoding (if APPLY_RTQC = 1).

-You can also apply RTQC tests to existing V3.1 NetCDF Argo files using this tool (the tests to be performed should be set to 1 in the testToPerformList cell array).
+You can also apply RTQC tests to existing V3.1 (or V3.2 for trajectory file) NetCDF Argo files using this tool (the tests to be performed should be set to 1 in the testToPerformList cell array).

 nc_check_file_format